2011 North Indian Ocean cyclone season

 The 2011 North Indian Ocean cyclone season was the least active tropical cyclone season in the North Indian Ocean since 1993.
 Only two cyclonic storms formed, below the average of four to six.
 The North Indian Ocean cyclone season has no official bounds, but cyclones tend to form between April and December, with peaks in May and November.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northern Indian Ocean.
 The scope of this article is limited to the Indian Ocean in the Northern Hemisphere, east of the Horn of Africa and west of the Malay Peninsula.
 There are two main seas in the North Indian Ocean — the Arabian Sea to the west of the Indian subcontinent, abbreviated ARB by the India Meteorological Department (IMD); and the Bay of Bengal to the east, abbreviated BOB by the IMD.
+The systems that form over land are abbreviated as LAND.

-This is the first season to have only two named storms since the 1993 North Indian Ocean cyclone season.
-However, multiple Depressions along with Cyclonic Storm Keila and Very Severe Cyclonic Storm Thane wreaked damage worth at least US$1.64 million and killing some 360 people overall.
-It is believed that La Niña, a quasiperiodic climate pattern that causes a rise in surface pressure over the Indian Ocean and makes the region drier is the main cause behind the below normal activity in the basin.
+This season was the first season since 1993 where only two named storms formed.
+However, the systems that formed would cause damages of greater than $1.64 million USD and cause approximately 360 fatalities.
+It is believed that La Niña, a quasiperiodic climate pattern which causes a rise in surface pressure over the Indian Ocean, making the region drier, was the main cause for the below-active activity in the basin.